turingcompl33t/turingcompl33t.github.io/_posts/2020-9-07-Python-CDS.md

 Once complete, make sure to apply the changes.
 You will need to restart your command prompt in order for the changes to take effect.

-On OSX or Ubuntu Linux, you can verify your Python installation in a similar manner:
+On OSX or Ubuntu Linux, we can verify our Python installation in a similar manner:

 ```
 $ python --version